UPPMAX/R-python-julia-matlab-HPC/docs/julia/load_run.rst

       .. code-block:: sh

-          $ module avail python
+          $ module avail julia

    .. tab:: HPC2N

-      Check all available version Python versions with:
+      Check all available version Julia versions with:

       .. code-block:: sh

-         $ module spider Python
+         $ module spider julia

-      To see how to load a specific version of Python, including the prerequisites, do
+      To see how to load a specific version of Julia, including the prerequisites, do

       .. code-block:: sh

-         $ module spider Python/<version>
+         $ module spider Julia/<version>

-      Example for Python 3.9.5
+      Example for Julia 1.8.5

       .. code-block:: sh

-         $ module spider Python/3.9.5
+         $ module spider Julia/1.8.5

-.. admonition:: Output at UPPMAX as of March 9 2022
+.. admonition:: Output at UPPMAX as of Jan 23 2023 **FIX**
    :class: dropdown

        .. code-block::  tcl